SeldonIO/seldon-core/docs-gb/developer/buid-using-private-repo.md

-# Build using private local repository
+# Build using Private Repository

 ## Prerequisites